ezoer-elementure/owl/doc/reference/templates.md

 ## Overview

-Owl templates are describe using the [QWeb](https://www.odoo.com/documentation/13.0/reference/qweb.html) specification.
+Owl templates are described using the [QWeb](https://www.odoo.com/documentation/13.0/reference/qweb.html) specification.
 It is based on the XML format, and used mostly to generate HTML.
 In OWL, QWeb templates are compiled into functions that generate a virtual dom representation of the HTML.
 Also, since Owl is a live component system, there are additional directives specific to Owl (such as `t-on`).